jcervas/class-cmu-84-352/lecture-slides/the-right-to-vote-lecure-slides/The-Right-to-Vote.md

 ## Illegitimate power

-> - In its 1888 platform, the Republicans charged “ *that the present
+> - In its 1888 platform, the Republicans charged “*that the present
 >   Administration and the Democratic majority owe their existence to
 >   the suppression of the ballot by a criminal nullification of the
->   Constitution and laws of the United States.* ”
+>   Constitution and laws of the United States*”
 > - After they were victorious in that year’s elections, the Republicans
 >   had a chance to do something about it: they had won the presidency
 >   and control of both houses of Congress